People Who Lack A Filter Frequently Say These 20 Things

 Unsplash

 While direct communication can be refreshing, it’s important to strike a balance between honesty and tact.
-People without filters often use this phrase to excuse their lack of sensitivity or consideration for other people’s feelings.
+People without filters often use this line to excuse their lack of sensitivity or consideration for other people’s feelings.
 Remember, there are ways to be assertive and express your opinions without being rude or abrasive.

 17. “Lighten up!” or “It’s not a big deal.”